Universal causation: Diverse formulations

 In contrast, Bertrand Russell argued (in 1912) that the law of causation as usually stated by philosophers is false and is not used in sciences (maybe with exception of their infancy).
 However his position on universal causation evolved and "was not as naive as it may have appeared".
 In 1927 Russell writes that the notion of universal causation marks the beginnings of science and philosophy.

-Philosophers who do believe in exception-less, universal, fundamental laws of nature are in recent times more often referred to as "fundamentalists", however these who present "anti-laws" efforts (for instance showing that in many cases laws of sciences are ceteris paribus laws) "pluralists" are in the minority.

 As axioms of causality

 According to William Whewell (hypothetico-deductivist view) the concept of universal causation depends on three axioms: